 Head spinning yet?
-If so, you might consider a professional employer organization, or “PEO.”
+If so, you might consider a professional employer organization (PEO).
 PEOs market themselves as a silver bullet for multi-state employers, making it easy for businesses to employ out-of-state workers and taking some of the human resources and accounting responsibilities off the founder’s plate.

-PEOs partner with businesses under a “co-employment agreement.”
+PEOs partner with companies under a “co-employment agreement.”
 In this model, the PEO becomes the employer of record for its client company’s workforce, while the client company retains control of its workers’ core responsibilities, schedules, and salaries.
+This co-employment model creates a unique arrangement where responsibilities are shared between your business and the PEO.

 Essentially, it works like this: